ziya-ai/ziya/README.md

 `--exclude`: Comma-separated list of files or directories or file suffix patterns to exclude from the codebase.
 Eg: `--exclude 'tst,build,*.py'`

-`--include`: Comma-separated list of directories to include.
-By default, it only searches for current directory for code files, but you can specify a list of subset directories under current folder to search instead of the entire folder.
-Eg: `--include='app,src/mappers'`

 `--profile`: AWS profile to use for the Bedrock LLM.

 `--model`: The AWS Bedrock Model to use, one of `haiku`(default), `sonnet` or `opus`.